-- OBJECTIVE 1: Preserve riparian areas to provide for productive ecological function. - Policy A: The County shall explore creating comprehensive and continuous riparian

-- area protections across all land uses. - Policy B: The County shall restore riparian structure and function to degraded streamside areas on county-owned properties whenever possible. - Policy C: No later than the next periodic review the County shall identify and develop standards to protect Goal 5 riparian areas. - Policy D: The County shall identify problem areas on county-owned lands and restore riparian buffers whenever possible. - Policy E: The County should continue to work with the Columbia River Estuary Study Taskforce (CREST) to identify significant riparian areas within Clatsop County. - Policy F: The County should use the Goal 5 Administrative Rule to conduct an ESEE analysis to determine which riparian corridors should be included in the County's Goal 5 resource inventory. - Policy G: The County should work with property owners, community members, elected and appointed officials to determine the level of regulation necessary to protect any riparian corridors identified as a Goal 5 resource. - Policy H: The County should encourage the protection of riparian corridors, recognizing that they support fish and wildlife habitat and the health of the communities. - Policy I: The county should adopt a hybrid approach for riparian corridors.
-The hybrid approach should contain these elements: - The hybrid approach be within a criteria-based framework - The County should adopt an approach to maintaining riparian corridors that employs the Safe Harbor Approach, unless the Standard Approach better maintains the benefits and functions of the corridor.
-The standard approach should be applied as time and money allow. - Policy J: Grading, excavation or filling in the riparian zone of rivers, streams, and creeks should be carefully controlled in order to prevent sedimentation of the water.
-Filling, grading, and excavation of lands should be prohibited within stream buffers.
+OBJECTIVE 1 : Preserve riparian areas to provide for productive ecological function.
+Policy A: The County shall explore creating comprehensive and continuous riparian area protections across all land uses.
+Policy B: The County shall restore riparian structure and function to degraded streamside areas on county-owned properties whenever possible.
+Policy C: The County shall identify and develop standards to protect Goal 5 riparian areas.
+Policy D: The County shall identify problem areas on county-owned lands and restore riparian buffers whenever possible.
+Policy E: The County should continue to work with the Columbia River Estuary Study Taskforce (CREST) to identify significant riparian areas within Clatsop County.
+Policy F: The County should use the Goal 5 Administrative Rule to conduct an ESEE analysis to determine which riparian corridors should be included in the County's Goal 5 resource inventory.
+Policy G: The County should work with property owners, community members, elected and appointed officials to determine the level of regulation necessary to protect any riparian corridors identified as a Goal 5 resource.
+Policy H: The County shall encourage the protection of riparian corridors, recognizing that they support fish and wildlife habitat and the health of the communities.